TOLULOPE0407/SALES-DATA-ANALYSIS/README.md

  --	Monthly sales totals for the current year--
- SELECT datepart(month,orderDate)as sales_month,
- sum(Quantity)as Monthly_Sales
- from [dbo].[capstone 1]
+  Select orderdate, sum (Quantity) as Total_Sales from [dbo].[capstone 1]
+ where orderdate >= '2024-01-01'
- group by
+ group by orderdate
- datepart(Month,OrderDate)
- order by sales_month

------5 top customers by total purchase amount--
+-----5 top customers by total purchase(quantity)--
 SELECT TOP 5 Customer_id,
 sum(Quantity) as total_purchase
 from [dbo].[capstone 1]